RPagels/AzureMapsNet6/README.md

 [![Build_and_Deploy](https://github.com/RPagels/AzureMapsNet6/actions/workflows/Build_and_Deploy.yml/badge.svg)](https://github.com/RPagels/AzureMapsNet6/actions/workflows/Build_and_Deploy.yml)

 ## Azure Maps Authentication Approaches
-- Azure Maps Subscription Key only, local machine
+1) Azure Maps Subscription Key only, local machine
-- Azure Maps Subscription Key only, Web App using Key Vault
+2) Azure Maps Subscription Key only, Web App using Key Vault
-- Azure Maps + GetAzureMapsToken() = Anonymous
+3) Azure Maps + GetAzureMapsToken() = Anonymous
-- Azure Maps + GetAzureMapsToken() + .net/AAD Authentication = Authentication
+4) Azure Maps + GetAzureMapsToken() + .net/AAD Authentication = Authentication

 ## Detailed Version of Setup
 The Detailed Version are step-by-steps for those new to these environments.
-The Deployment Pipeline version below below is intended for a quick setup and requires some familiarity with Azure and pipelines.
+The Build & Deployment Pipeline version below below is intended for a quick setup and requires some familiarity with Azure and pipelines, the **EASY BUTTON**.

+# 4) GetAzureMapsToken + AAD Authentication

 ## Azure Resource Group
 - In a new browser window, sign in to the [Microsoft Azure Portal](https://portal.azure.com/).